ElementoLab/Bartelo-Metabolomic-Paper-Repository/README.md

 # Analysis of GWAS.ipynb
 Contains the analysis after the GWAS was performed.

+# Data Mining To Find Final Pre-diabetic Cohort.ipynb
+Contains all the data mining, manipulation, and patient selection for the final cohort to be used in the study.

 # Demographics Analysis Of Progressors Vs Non-progressors and All Seven Pre-diabetic Groups.ipynb
 Contains the age, sex, ethnicity, number, and statistical testing for these variables for progressors vs. non-progressors and pre-diabetic unsupervised clusters.